 Coventry University Brussels Office

-- EBN Innovation Network
+- EU Business and Innovation Centre Network (EBN)

 - EIT Digital Knowledge & Innovation Community (KIC)

 - EIT Raw Materials Knowledge & Innovation Community (KIC)

 - European Factories of the Future Research Association (EFFRA)

 - European Regions Research & Innovation Network (ERRIN)

 - European University Association (EUA)